 Download our Bird Feeding Diary sheet to keep a record of what you have seen and when.

 Yes, you read that correctly.
 Birds are dinosaurs.
 How do we know that?
 This is where looking at the skeleton can really help us to understand evolution.
-Scientists have know that birds are dinosaurs for a long time.
+Scientists have known that birds are dinosaurs for a long time.
 Have you heard of the fossil called Archaeopteryx (pronouced ar-kee-op-tuh-riks)?
 This is the earliest fossil bird and it was found in a very fine-grained limestone in Germany that preserved the details of the feathers as well as the bones.
 Yes, Archaeopteryx had feathers.
 Not only did it have feathers, it had those asymmetric flight feathers, so we know it could fly.

 So how do the fossils of Archaeopetryx point to birds being dinosaurs?
 Its skeleton was very like that of theropod dinosaurs like Velociraptor and Deinonychus.
 Archaeopteryx still had teeth, and had a dinosaur-like bony tail.
 But these closely-related dinosaurs also share features of the hips and shoulders, a flexible wrist with a special bone call the semi-lunate carpal, hollow bones, and the list goes on.
 We also now have many dinosaur fossils with feathers.